algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 If you're just getting started with Algorithmia, or you want to leverage Algorithmia's [built-in web IDE](#editing-your-algorithm-source-in-the-algorithmia-web-app), you should use Algorithmia as your repository host.
 This is the simplest way to get started with the platform, but offers limitations when it comes to collaborating with your teammates.

-If you want to easily share source code with your colleages, and support best practices like code reviews, we recommend the GitHub repository host.
+If you want to easily share source code with your colleagues, and support best practices like code reviews, we recommend the GitHub repository host.
 This does mean that our web-based IDE won't be available for use, but will allow you to more flexibly manage access to your source code and integrate with existing GitHub workflows you may use.

 **Algorithm Migration** At this time migrating algorithms between repository hosts is not supported.
 In order to achieve this, you will need to create a new algorithm and manually move source code between the two algorithm repositories.
 {: .notice-info}